Are eggs good or bad, or even evil, is a question that has utterly confused nutritional scientists for decades; one week they are in, the next out.

-So, an egg white alone contains about one tenth of our daily protein needs.
+So an egg-white alone contains about one tenth of our daily protein needs.

 The yolk is the controversial part when investigating whether eggs are good or bad; it is where the fat is found and a large part is cholesterol.

-Whilst raised blood LDL certainly does contribute to plaque that lines and may narrow our arteries, researchers now conclude that the saturated fats which we eat in butter and eggs, for example, has little influence on the circulating cholesterol.
+Whilst raised blood LDL certainly does contribute to plaque that lines and may narrow our arteries, researchers now conclude that the saturated fats which we eat in butter and eggs, for example, have little influence on the circulating cholesterol.